Today I wanna raise a subject that I’ve always struggled with as a player – shooting the basketball.

 When Shooting off the pass Curry dips the ball, dropping it a few inches below from where he caught it.

-This action of taking the ball back makes it much more accurate because when the ball is released it already has some energy going in the direction you’re sending it.
+This action of pulling the ball back makes it much more accurate because when the ball is released, it already has some energy going in the direction you’re sending it in.

-The same principle can be applied to basketball and dipping the ball increases the possibility of inertia, thus increases your chance to making the shot, so dip as long as you want.
+The same principle can be applied to basketball.
+Dipping the ball increases the inertia, thus making your shot more accurate and less likely to deviate to the left or right.

-And Just like in the first case, Stephen denies the fact he dips the ball.
-Again, is he really so unaware of his shooting form?
-Honestly, I doubt it.
+And Just like in the first case, Steph denies the fact he dips the ball.

-Anyway Curry likes to take his shots off the pass, instead of taking it off the dribble.
-This allows him to set his form as he is catches the ball, which makes it easier for him to catch and launch in record time.
+Anyway, Curry likes to take his shots off the pass, this allows him to set his form as he catches the ball, which makes it easier for him to catch and shoot in real-time.

 Curry is a one-motion shooter, which means there’s no hitch or stopping, he releases the ball in one fluid motion.

-On the other hand, you can’t jump very high when shooting this way, so there’s a big debate on whether you should shoot this way.
+On the other hand, you can’t jump very high when shooting this way, so it’s a trade-off.

-But it’s really up to you if you wanna adopt this shot or not.
+One thing’s for sure, the one-motion jumper works great for Curry, but it’s really up to you if you wanna adopt it or not.

-I personally prefer the two-motion shot because I’m more used to it and it gives me more control over the power I put into the shot when I need to jump high.
+I personally prefer the two-motion shot because I kinda got used to it, it gives me more control on the force I put into the shot when taking tough shots.

 4. Little Knee Flexion

-When you bend you’re knees, the lower you get, the harder it is for you go back up.
-It’s like squatting in weight lifting, the lower you go with the squat the harder it is to come back up, and the time it takes is longer too, so try to use less knee flexion and don’t be like the guy in the picture.
+When you bend your knees, the lower you get, the harder it is for you go back up.
+It’s like squatting in weight-lifting, the lower you go with the squat, the harder it is to come back up, and it takes longer too.

 5. Breaking the Rules

-Well, I hate to do that to you, but don’t blame me, blame Curry, ’cause when it comes to his landing width he’s breaking the rule many times by landing wide as seen in the video.
+Well, I hate to do that, but don’t blame me—blame Curry, ’cause when it comes to his landing width, he’s breaking the rule many times by landing wide (as seen in the video).

 Shooting narrow is important especially for guards because it enhances the speed of the shot, and guards need to be quick with it.

-Curry doesn’t always follow that but in his case he’s such a good shooter that he can break the rules and still score.
-The reason for that is that Curry is very consistent with his upper-body so he can do whatever he wants with his legs and still release the ball the same way.
+Curry doesn’t always follow that, but in his case, he’s such a good shooter that he can break the rules and still get away with it.
+The reason for that is that Curry is very consistent with his upper-body, so he can do whatever he wants with his legs and still score.

-This comes to show that the main component for his success is his consistent release.
+This comes to show you that the main component to his success is his consistent release.

-BTW, if you noticed from watching the video, Curry also lands forward from where he jumped, also allowing the momentum of his body to shoot from longer distances.
-This is called the Sweep & Sway and I’m gonna get into to that later on in another post.
+This allows him to create more momentum with his body and shoot more easily from long distances.
+It’s called the Sweep & Sway, and I’m gonna get into to that later on in another post.